Woolrich: History

 Woolrich, Inc., founded in 1830 by John Rich and Daniel McCormick, is the oldest manufacturer of outdoor wear in the United States.
 The company was founded for the purpose of manufacturing fabric for the wives of hunters, loggers and trappers.
 Later, the company also outfitted clothing supplies to the American Civil War. and Richard E. Byrd's 1939–1940 Antarctic expedition.

-The 1830 wool mill was located on Little Plum Run in Dunnstable Township, Clinton County, Pennsylvania.
+The 1830 wool mill was located on Little Plum Run in Dunnstable Township, Pennsylvania.
 Wool production stopped there around 1843–1845 because of insufficient water supply.
 The company bought 300 acres at Chatham's Run in nearby Pine Creek Township in 1834 and built a sawmill.
 Rich bought out McCormick's interest in 1843, and by 1845 the company moved to a new mill at the Chatham's Run location.
 The 1845 mill no longer exists in its original configuration but its location remains the site of Woolrich's main operations, which developed into a company town now known as Woolrich, Pennsylvania.
 The 1830 mill was later used for storage and residential purposes; known as the Rich-McCormick Woolen Factory, it was added to the National Register of Historic Places in 1985.

 Another member of the Rich family, Robert F. Rich, headed Woolrich for many years and was also a longtime Republican member of the U.S. House of Representatives.
 Serving 18 years between 1931 and 1951, he became known as a vocal opponent of the New Deal and (like many other members of his family) an important supporter of Lycoming College.

 After camping grew popular in the 1970s, Woolrich suffered in the 1980s due to other companies wanting to compete.
-For many years, their competitors have been L.L.Bean, Eddie Bauer, The Timberland Company, The North Face, Patagonia and Columbia Sportswear.
+For many years, their competitors have been L.L.Bean, Eddie Bauer, the Timberland Company, the North Face, Patagonia and Columbia Sportswear.
 In 1990, Woolrich let go of half of their 2,600 employees nationwide by then-president S. Wade Judy due to fewer orders.
 That same year, the company also closed six plants in Pennsylvania, Nebraska and Colorado for about five years and outsourced the work to Mexico, leaving them with about 1,400 employees.
 Since then, the employment numbers have continued changing, with about 500 as of 2008 and about 200 in 2013.
 In 1998, Woolrich provided the clothing used in the film The Horse Whisperer.